Mavrovo National Park: Ecology

 Dense forest vegetation covers mountain slopes in the park, while Alpine pastures grow in the higher areas.
 The various climatic influences, as well as the large differences in altitude are the main contributing factors for the diversity of flora and fauna.
 The fact that this region is a kind of "geographical crossroads" where major changes of climate have occurred through history is a direct reason for the existence of an enormous number of relict and endemic species.
 Remnants of the life that existed in the Ice age or in the Tertiary coexist in one diverse environment, concealed between the jagged cliffs and peaks.
 In fact, the six life zones of the park (a rare phenomenon for such a small area) support 22 forest and 16 grass ecosystems.
 There are more than 1300 species of herbaceous plants and 145 species of trees living in them.
 About 40 percent of them are relict or endemic.
 Moreover, the park is the habitat of many rare plants (like the Crimean wild juniper) which are extinct in their natural habitat.

-Nearby stands the monastery of St. John Bigorski, which with its famous carved wooden iconostasis has retained colorful folklore traditions.
+Nearby stands the Saint Jovan Bigorski Monastery, which with its famous carved wooden iconostasis has retained colorful folklore traditions.

-This iconostasis is a sample of traditional woodcarving which can be found in North Macedonia along with the 19th-century iconostasis of the church of the Holi Saviour (Sveti Spas) in Skopje.
+This iconostasis is a sample of traditional woodcarving which can be found in North Macedonia along with the 19th-century iconostasis of the church of the Holi Saviour (Crkva Sveti Spas) in Skopje.
 In Galičnik, one of the largest villages in Mavrovo, folklore traditions are cherished as they had been centuries ago.
 As a result of its long geological history, the park abounds with relics from the tertiary and glacial epochs (even two plant species from the early tropical vegetation).